-In connection with the Annual Report of Canadian Solar Inc. (the "Company") on Form 20-F for the year ended December 31, 2006 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Shawn Qu, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report of Canadian Solar Inc. (the "Company") on Form 20-F for the year ended December 31, 2007 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Shawn (Xiaohua) Qu, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and 1934 and 1934 are considered as a second contract of the Securities and 1934 are contracted as a second contract of the Securities and 1934 are contracted as a second contract of the Securities and 1934 are contracted as a second contract of the Securities and 1934 are contracted as a second contract of the Securities and 1934 are contracted as a second contract of the Securities and 1934 are contracted as a second contract of the Securities and 1934 are contracted as a second contract of the Securities and 1934 are contracted as a second contracted as a seco - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-By: /s/ Shawn Qu
+By: /s/ Shawn (Xiaohua) Qu

-Name: Shawn Qu

-Title: Chief Executive Officer
+Name: Shawn (Xiaohua) Qu Title: Chief Executive Officer